wesleypattisonfriss/postman-to-bruno-vscode-extension/README.md

-# Postman → Bruno Migration Assistant
+# Pinsta→ Bruno Migration Assistant

 This extension helps migrate Postman collections into Bruno step by step, with **strict validation at every stage**.
 The process is fully guided and ensures no mistakes.

 ---

+## 💡 Installation

+The extension is available as a VSIX file in the `releases` folder of this repository.
+To install it manually in VS Code:

+1. Download the VSIX file from the `releases` folder
+2. Open VS Code
+3. Press `Ctrl+Shift+P` or `F1` to open the Command Palette
+4. Type "Extensions: Install from VSIX" and select it
+5. Browse to and select the downloaded VSIX file
+6. Restart VS Code if prompted

+---

 ## 🚀 Usage

 1. Open your Postman project in VS Code.
-2. Run the command: `Postman: Start Migration`
+2. Run the command: `FRISS: Postman to Bruno - Start Migration`

 3. Follow the **interactive step-by-step prompts**:
 - Attach your main folder.